 • You can withdraw your money any time

-Mutual fund is a type of investment by creating a collection of money or funds contributed from investors that is used to invest in securities like bonds or stocks.
-If the market goes up, you earn profit.
+Mutual fund is a type of investment by creating a collection of money or funds contributed from investors that are used to invest in securities like bonds or stocks.
+If the market goes up, you earn a profit.
 But if the market goes down, you will be afforded some protection.

-As to taxation, your interest is taxed fully at marginal rate and your capital gain and dividends earned in your equity investments are given more favorable tax rate.
+As to taxation, your interest is taxed fully at a marginal rate, and your capital gain and dividends earned in your equity investments are given more favourable tax rate.